eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	That is, declarative programming does not result in any side effects; or, declarative programming "is referentially
 		transparent" \cite{WikipediaContributors2017m}.
+	This programming paradigm is a style of constructing a computer program's structure and elements \cite{WikipediaContributors2017m}.
 	- Constraint programming
 	- Dataflow programming
 		* Reactive programming